Year 6 Summer Second Half Term 2022

 Class 6RM – Mr Maskell

-Our topic for this half term will be ‘How has life in Britain changed since 1948?’
+Our topic for this half term will be ‘What are the differences between life in WW1 and WW2?’

 Maths this half term will focus on real life problems involving timetables, money, probability and World War 2 maths.

 Year 6 will be covering the following themes in literacy for this half term:

 In addition to the genres above we teach regular spelling, punctuation and grammar lessons through English starters.

 - DT – Creating War Bunkers